-Schedule One offenders are persons convicted of an offence listed in the first schedule of the Children and Young Persons Act 1933.
-The term Schedule One offender has now been replaced and is now known as a “Person posing a risk to children”.
+Schedule One offenders is someone who is convicted of an offence listed in the first schedule of the Children and Young Persons Act 1933.
+The term Schedule One offender has now been replaced and is now known as a “person posing a risk to children”.

 - False Imprisonment

 - Assault or Battery